 Valparaiso is the place to be in Indiana Dunes Country for arts, entertainment, dining, and shopping.
 Its historic downtown district is full of classic architecture, unique shops and boutiques, and incredible restaurants featuring cuisine from around the world.

 World-renowned Valparaiso University brings an exciting and cosmopolitan energy to the city.
 Catch a game on campus, visit the second-largest collegiate chapel in the world at the Chapel of the Resurrection, or view an art collection of over 3,000 pieces at the university’s Brauer Museum of Art.

 For a family escape that’s as laid-back as it is action-packed, the town of Porter has got you covered.
 It’s got small town charm with plenty to see and do.
 Plant your toes in the sand at Porter Beach on the shore of Lake Michigan, play a game of beach volleyball or just soak in your stunning surroundings.

 In Hawthorne Park you can play disc golf, go fishing, or watch for birds along the Little Calumet River.
 See some of the world’s finest instruments at Biggs Violin Shop, or see what life was like in early Porter at the Bailly Homestead and Chellberg Farm sites.

 First settled by Judge Jesse Johnson, this once wide open prairie is now a charming small town—but its pioneering spirit is present everywhere you look.
 The Stagecoach Inn and Panhandle Depot pay tribute to the role of railroads and stagecoaches throughout the town’s history, and house unique artifacts and memorabilia from a bygone era.

 If you’re searching for an escape from city life, you’ll find it here in Hebron.
-Stop in for a good homemade meal at Suzy’s Diner and, of course, grab a piece of pie at Country Kitchen downtown.
+Stop in for a good homemade meal and, of course, grab a piece of pie at Country Kitchen downtown.